intel/CPU-Manager-for-Kubernetes/docs/cli.md

   --namespace=<name>           Set the namespace to deploy pods to during the
                                cluster-init deployment process.
                                [default: default].
-  --excl-non-isolcpus=<list>   List of cores to be added to the extra exclusive
+  --excl-non-isolcpus=<list>   List of physical cores to be added to the extra
-                               pool, not governed by isolcpus [default: -1]
+                               exclusive pool, not governed by isolcpus.
+Both hyperthreads of the core will be added to the pool [default: -1] --node-name=<name>           The name of the node that is being reaffinitized --cafile=<file>              The location of the cafile used by the webhook to authenticate the Kubernetes API server.
+                               [default: /var/run/secrets/kubernetes.io/serviceaccount/ca.crt]
+  --insecure=<bool>            Determines whether the webhook service will be set up to
+                               authenticate using mutual TLS or not.
+                               [default: False]
+  --no-taint                   Don't taint Kubernetes nodes.
 ```

 ## Global configuration